ifundeasy/openid-connect/auth-server/README.md

 ## todo
 1. When request data to resource-server: pick correct scopes
 2. When using JWT as access_token: no data inserted to AccessToken, AuthorizationCode, DeviceCodes, or RefreshToken
-3. When adapter is MongoDB: Need initial clients for mongodb (seeder)